Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Civil Rights (includes disabilities)

-The State Fair Employment Practices Act prohibits employment discrimination.
+The Rhode Island Fair Employment Practices Act prohibits employment discrimination.
 The right of all individuals in this state to equal employment opportunities, regardless of race or color, religion, sex, sexual orientation, gender identity or expression, disability, age, or country of ancestral origin, is recognized as and declared to be a civil right.
 R.I.
 Gen Laws § 28-5-5.
 Discrimination on the basis of such protected characteristics is unlawful.
 R.I.
 Gen. Laws § 28-5-7.

 Genetic Information

-Genetic Testing Prohibited.
 R.I.
 Gen. Laws § 28-6.7-1.

 No employer, employment agency, or licensing agency shall directly or indirectly: